go-gitea/gitea/docs/content/doc/installation/from-binary.en-us.md

 ## Download

-Choose the file matching your platform from the [downloads page](https://dl.gitea.io/gitea/), copy the URL and replace the URL within the commands below:
+You can find the file matching your platform from the [downloads page](https://dl.gitea.io/gitea/) after navigating to the version you want to download.

+### Choosing the right file
+For Linux, you should choose:
+ * `linux-386` for 32-bit Intel/AMD processors
+ * `linux-amd64` for 64-bit Intel/AMD processors
+ * 'linux-arm64' for 64-bit ARM systems like a Raspberry PI 4
+ * `linux-arm-5` and `linux-arm-6` are for other versions of the ARM processor

+For Windows, you should chose:
+ * `windows-4.0-386` for 32-bit Intel/AMD processors
+ * `windows-4.0-amd64` for 64-bit Intel/AMD processors
+ * `gogit-windows` if you want to use the built-in (Go-based) git client; otherwise you will need to install Git.

+*Note that `windows-4.0` refers to Windows NT+, which is all modern versions of Windows.*

+For macOs, you should choose:
+ * `darwin-amd64` for AMD/Intel x86/64-bit processors
+ * `darwin-arm64` for 64-bit ARM systems like a Raspberry PI 4

+### Downloading with wget

+Copy the commands below and replace the URL within the one you wish to download.
 ```sh
 wget -O gitea https://dl.gitea.io/gitea/{{< version >}}/gitea-{{< version >}}-linux-amd64
 chmod +x gitea
 ```

+Note that the above command will download Gitea {{< version >}} for 64-bit Linux.

 ## Verify GPG signature